 - For the iTunes downloaded from Windows Store,

-- You have to replace the C with your Primary Drive and USERNAME with the Windows name and D:\iTunes Backup 2020 with the path where you’ve created new Backup folder in Step 1.
+- You have to replace the C with your Primary Drive and USERNAME with the Windows name and D:\iTunes Backup 2021 with the path where you’ve created a new Backup folder in Step 1.

 - After entering the command, hit Enter to fire the command.

 - If I guess, everything is going perfectly, and then the Backup folder symbolized as a Shortcut Folder will appear in the MobileSync folder.